This page describes concepts related to Google Cloud VPN.

 HA VPN requirements

-- When you connect an HA VPN gateway to a non-GCP peer gateway, 99.99% availability (at GA) is guaranteed only on the GCP side of the connection.
+- When you connect an HA VPN gateway to a non-GCP peer gateway, 99.99% availability is guaranteed only on the GCP side of the connection.
 End-to-end availability is subject to proper configuration of the peer VPN gateway.

 - If both sides are GCP gateways and are properly configured, end-to-end 99.99% availability is guaranteed.